-Data from European Academy of Allergy and Clinical Immunology (EAACI) - Curated by Marshall Pearce - Date added 03 November 2017
+Data from European Academy of Allergy and Clinical Immunology (EAACI) - Curated by EPG Health - Date added 03 November 2017

 Over 1000 international researchers, clinicians and allied health professionals converged on London last week to attend the 5th Paediatric Allergy and Asthma Meeting (PAAM), organised by the European Academy of Allergy and Clinical Immunology (EAACI).

 PAAM took place between 26th–28th October bringing together world leading experts to discuss the newest research outcomes, disease management and how to improve the lives of patients.